FUSAKLA/autograf/README.md

 _Well I have a good news for you, Autograf have you covered!_ :tada:

 ## How does it work?
-Autograf generates Grafana dashboard directly form `/metrics` or based on a metrics matching provided selector.
+Autograf generates Grafana dashboard directly from `/metrics` or based on a metrics matching provided selector.
 Each metric has own panel optimized for its type and those are grouped based on metric namespacing.
-If you want Autograf can event upload the dashboard Right your to a Grafana for you!
+If you want Autograf can even upload the dashboard Right your to a Grafana for you!

 [autograf-2.webm](https://user-images.githubusercontent.com/6112562/178546235-7f9f815d-e843-4b0c-84dc-4fba2270eedc.webm)